artix41/blog/blog/_posts/2023-03-16-stabilizer-formalism-2.md

 ## Conclusion

 In this post, we have introduced many crucial concepts to understand stabilizer codes.
-We have defined logical gates as operators that preserve the codespace, or equivalently, the stabilizer space.
-Those correspond to elements of the normalizer of $$\mathcal{S}$$.
-In the specialize case of Pauli operators, we have seen that they correspond to elements of the centralizer, that is, elements that commute with all the stabilizers.
+We have seen that Pauli logical operators correspond to elements of the centralizer, that is, elements that commute with all the stabilizers.
 We have seen that logical operations are highly degenerate in stabilizer codes, as multiplying a logical operator by a stabilizer gives the same operation on the codespace.
 We have therefore shown how to group equivalent logicals together within equivalent classes.
 We have learned how to compute the number of logical qubits in two different ways: either by counting the number $$m$$ of generators of $$\mathcal{S}$$ and using $$k=n-m$$, or by counting the number of generators of $$\mathcal{L} / \mathcal{S}$$ and dividing by two.
 Finally, we have seen that the distance can be obtained by finding the minimum-weight logical operator.
 All those ideas have been illustrated using the Steane code, which we have proven to be a $$[[7,1,3]]$$-code.

 In the next and last part of this trilogy, we will see how to formulate the stabilizer formalism in a more concrete way, using parity-check matrices in the binary symplectic format.
 This format, widely used in numerical implementations of quantum codes, will allow us to switch from group theory to linear algebra.
 We will express stabilizers and logicals as binary vectors, with commutation relations corresponding to a linear operation on those vectors.
 Using the notion of logical cosets that we have learned in this post, we will finally be able to formalize the decoding problem for quantum codes.